msu-cmse-courses/cmse495-FS25/1107-Deep_Tutorial_Review.md

 Review your partner team's tutorials and provide feedback in the form of either an issue on the gitlab issues page and/or a pull request.
 When you are done, please review any other tutorials as you have time and are interested.

-Summarize in an email to your instructor the following (make sure you cc your entire team):
+Summarize in a report the following:

 - Which tutorial did you review
 - What issues did you find (include a list with numbers)
 - What pull requests did you submit (include a list with numbers).

-After you have submitted the email to your instructions share a copy with the team that made the tutorial.
+Put a copy of your report in the other teams public folder on teams.

 ---